ordina-jworks/ordina-jworks.github.io/_posts/2017-12-13-Docker-basic-networking.md

 AngularJS renders in the browser so it's not rendered inside a docker container.

-If you would use the name of the container, then our application would not know how to resolve that to an IP address as the name of the containers are only known within the Docker network.
+If you would use the name of the container, then our application would not know how to resolve that to an IP address as the names of the containers are only known within the Docker network.
-The reason it does work when you use the internal IP of the REST backend is that the IP address is known so the Nginx webserver in the Angular container knows how to route this to the REST backend.
+The reason it does work when you use the internal IP of the REST backend, is that the IP address is known so the Nginx webserver in the Angular container knows how to route this to the REST backend.
 In this case, you have to use the internal port of REST backend as this request will travel over the docker network.

-In the second case, the Nginx webserver in the Angular container communicates with our REST backend not through the Docker network.
+In the second case, the Nginx webserver in the Angular container communicates with our REST backend without going through the Docker network.
-The reason that this works, is because we exposed the 8080 port of the REST backend to the outside world on the public accessible 8090 port.
+This works because we exposed the 8080 port of the REST backend to the outside world on the public accessible 8090 port.
 In both scenarios our Angular app will be able to contact the REST backend so we get following result:

 <p>